sgost/contentconcepts-data/services/similarity_check.md

 ---
 title: "Similarity Check"
 highlight: "Reduce to less than 5%"
-description: "Our similarity check is done by software and then reviewed by editors for your recommendation"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {